lionkor/BeamMP-Votekick/README.md

 ## Rules

-For rules like "how many people are needed to kick" and similar, check out `votekick.cfg`.
+For rules like "how many people are needed to kick" and similar, check out `votekick_config.lua`.